hrbrmstr/escpos/README.md

 ESC/POS devices, such as receipt printers, have the ability to print their own form of raster bitmap graphics as well as text.
-Tools are provided to turn {ggplot2} or {grid} objects into such raster bitmaps and print them, along with text and regular impages, to ESC/POS compatible devices.
+Tools are provided to turn {ggplot2} or {grid} objects into such raster bitmaps and print them, along with text and regular images, to ESC/POS compatible devices.

 ## What’s Inside The Tin